Caregivers and the Power of Attorney

 As a caregiver, you should get involved early prior to any true financial damage occurring, but when that does not happen, often more dramatic steps are required to resolve issues that have developed.
 Many times, simply explaining concerns about possible credit collections or even foreclosure can be enough to persuade a loved one to allow you to help them.

-Once you are in a position to assist with financial decisions, involving the loved one in the decision-making process also helps to comfort any apprehension they may have about losing their independence.
+Once you are in a position to assist with financial decisions, it is important to remember that an agent acting under a power of attorney has a fiduciary duty to act in the principal's best interest.
+Involving the loved one in the decision-making process also helps to comfort any apprehension they may have about losing their independence and ensures that the principal's wishes are respected and followed.
 This is important even if a durable power of attorney has been granted because it enables the individual to still see themselves as part of the process of resolving financial difficulties, which goes a long way toward maintaining a degree of dignity within the individual.

 How to Create a Power of Attorney